-I know so many people who know they will never earn more for their family than they are today but just can’t pull the trigger at either :
+Most people will never earn more for their family than what they are doing today, but just can’t pull the trigger at either-

-a) starting an easy home style business that would add significantly to their bottom line or
+a) starting a coffee table business that would add significantly to their bottom line or

 b) finishing projects that they’ve started.